-People can and do cycle tour on all kinds of different bicycles, anything from a shopping bike through to an old racing bike.
-That said, some bicycles are more suited to the purpose than others and a bicycle for touring needs to be tough with a rear carrying rack capable of holding panniers.
+People tour on all sorts of different bikes, from shopping bikes through to high-spec racers, but some bikes are more suited to the purpose than others.
+A touring bike should be tough, with a rear carrying rack capable of holding panniers.
+Different types you might come across for touring include:

 Touring/ Trekking Bikes